Kraków John Paul II International Airport: Development since the 2000s

 The airport was modernized once more in 2002, and since then new international connections have been established.

-In 2003, when Irish low-cost carrier Ryanair became interested in starting a service from the John Paul II International Airport, the airport authorities refused to reduce the landing fees.
-In response, the regional authorities of Kraków and Lesser Poland Voivodeship decided to build a new airport near the existing one, using the infrastructure of the military airbase adjacent to the shared runway.
-Finally, an agreement was reached, and the existing airport was opened to Ryanair and other low-cost carriers such as Germanwings, EasyJet, and Centralwings.

 On 1 March 2007, a separate domestic terminal (T2) was opened.
 At that time, plans were underway to begin the construction of a new terminal.

 A seven-storey parking garage opposite T1 became fully operational in May 2010.

 On 12 December 2012, Irish low-cost carrier Ryanair announced it would be opening its second Polish base in Kraków basing two Boeing 737-800 aircraft at the airport from 31 March 2013, which allows the carrier to increase the number of the routes from Kraków to 31.

 Kraków Airport is the second busiest airport in the country after Warsaw Chopin Airport.
 The airport has good growth prospects, as almost 8 million people live within 100 km of it.
 The airport also has a favorable location on the network of existing and planned motorways in this region of Poland.
+In 2021, Ryanair announced a US$800 million investment plan into Kraków and its airport expected to bring more than 400 direct jobs for pilots, flight crews, and ground staff along with 3500 indirect jobs.

+In 2023, the airport handled over 9.4 million passengers becoming the first regional airport in Poland to pass the 9 million threshold in terms of the number of passengers served annually.
+It collaborated with 25 traditional and low-cost airlines offering 161 flight connections to 123 airports located in 113 cities in 35 countries.

+In 2024, the airport authorities announced a plan to build a new terminal for the airport due to the inadequate capacity of the terminal opened in 2016.

 Facilities

 Terminal

-11 April 2013 saw the beginning of construction works of a new airport terminal, which is adjacent to the existing old terminal building.
+Construction works of a new airport terminal began on 11 April 2013.
+The terminal was adjacent to the existing old terminal building.
 The works on the new terminal were completed in December 2016.
 The terminal serves all-year-round, 24 hours a day, both domestic as well as international flights.
 The expected maximum capacity of the terminal is up to 8 million passengers handled in a year (over twice as much as the airport served in 2012).
 It is also possible to handle transfer passengers irrespective of the routes (Schengen/Non-Schengen destinations).
 The terminal has a new luggage handling system and a roofed footbridge connecting the terminal to a hotel, a multi-level parking lot and the railway station, with direct railway link to Kraków Główny by Koleje Małopolskie.